Mujibmarziya/job-task-server/README.md

  - Project set up: First of all i installed cors mongodb express and require them all.
 Then created an user on mongodb and set the username and passwoerd.
   - Then i created a database collection.And did the rest of the project.
+   - no extra information to run the project.